krowl-io/test/README.md

 - The messages should be marked as read when appropriate.

 ## Bonus
-- Implement some tests using Rspec to make sure your app is robust
+- Implement some tests using Rspec to make sure your app is robust.

+## Submission
+- Send your app repository to `team@krowl.io` with the necessary instructions to run the app correctly.